You are here

-- The use of smart phones, laptops, or other electronic devices for reasons outside of the curriculum including, but not limited to texting, email, games, coding, art, social media, or surfing the internet is prohibited during lectures and seminars.
+- The use of smart phones, laptops, or other electronic devices for reasons outside of the curriculum including, but not limited to texting, email, games, coding, art, social media, or surfing the internet is prohibited during lectures and other academic components.

 - Cell phones and/or any other device capable of taking photographs or recording video may not be used to take photographs or video without the knowledge of the subject of those images or in any manner that would violate the privacy of others.

 - Video, audio or digital recording of program sessions including lectures, briefings, seminars, discussion sessions, and presentations is forbidden.
 Scholars are encouraged to take notes for personal use, but recording program sessions without written permission is grounds for dismissal.
 This extends to material about the program, its programmatic content, handouts, and remarks – written, verbal, or recorded – that are posted to websites, blogs, and social networks.
 The only exception to this policy is during sessions where recording presentations is permitted, which will be communicated explicitly to Scholars.
 Students may take photographs during the program for personal use, but not during lectures or workshops.